Room-Specific Cleaning

 Shower walls

-These are the most neglected part of bathroom cleaning routine only attended to when there is too much buildup of glim, and sometimes mold.
+These are the most neglected parts of the bathroom cleaning routine only attended to when there is too much buildup of glim, and sometimes mold.
 While the porcelain surfaces soak in the soap, use the scrubbing brush, to wash and scrub the shower cubicle walls.
 Rinse and begin cleaning the shower floor.
 Remove the debris caught by the shower drain strain and pour the mixture of bleach, detergent, and vinegar down the drain to remove any odor.
 This will take anywhere between 5 to 7 minutes of the 20-minute bathroom cleaning routine.

 Perfect clean shower walls.